-SpaceX has successfully launched NASA’s Imaging X-ray Polarimetry Explorer telescope which will study black holes and a range of dead stars.
-The launch of the NASA telescope marks the first time a launch on the fifth flight of a reused SpaceX rocket which is the Falcon 9 booster B1061.
+SpaceX has successfully launched NASA’s Imaging X-ray Polarimetry Explorer telescope, which will study black holes and a range of dead stars.
+The launch of the NASA telescope marks the first launch on the fifth flight of a reused SpaceX rocket, the Falcon 9 booster B1061.
 The rocket took flight at 1 am EST.

-Thanks to Falcon 9, the IXPE was launched directly into its operational orbit, and it will only cost the scientists at NASA a few days to refine the position of the telescope in the orbit.
-After all the initial work is done, the telescope will spend about two years in that orbit and will observe at least 50 objects and phenomena in the universe to analyze the polarization of x-rays.
+Thanks to Falcon 9, the IXPE was launched directly into its operational orbit.
+It will only cost the scientists at NASA a few days to refine the position of the telescope in orbit.
+After all the initial work is done, the telescope will spend about two years in that orbit.
+It will observe at least 50 objects and phenomena in the universe to analyze the polarization of x-rays.
 Scientists are hoping that this will enable the telescope to test some of the most extreme environments in the universe.